From Goodfellas to Gangs of New York, some of Scorsese’s most acclaimed films are based on books.

 Brian Selznick, 2007

 Cape Fear.
-The 1991 movie compared to the 1957 book, The Executioners
+Poster of the 1991 movie and cover of the 1957 book, The Executioners

 VS3